maher460/figphrase/README.md

 This will create a directory CORPUS_FILE.DIR.
 You can explore this folder to have an idea of the processed training data.

 Note that in this repo we have already prepared a processed training data in the folder "bnc_corpus.DIR" for you so you can quickly explore the project.
 This data is a portion of the BNC corpus  and its size is fairly small.
-To achive a better performance, **it is highly recommend you use large corpus to as the training data**.
+To achive a better performance, **it is highly recommend that you use large corpus as the training data**.

 (3） Train the semantic compatibility model